 A minor service on your Mazda should include the following checks and replacements:

-A basic service usually just involves making sure everything is safe and working.
-Your mechanic will then let you know if anything is starting to look worn or is nearly due for replacement.
+A basic service usually involves making sure everything is safe and working.
+Your mechanic will let you know if anything is starting to look worn or nearly due for replacement.
 You can expect an extra cost to replace or fix anything on top of paying for the service.

 What’s included in Mazda’s service schedule?